z4kn4fein/trybot/README.md

 	}
 }
 ```
-> The implementation above will retry your action when any kind of exception occurs.
+> The example above will retry your operation when any kind of exception occurs.

-Pass your retry policy to the **RetryManager**.
+Pass your retry policy to the `RetryManager`.
 ```c#
 var retryManager = new RetryManager(new FooRetryPolicy());
 ```